 Best flamenco show in Madrid

-An essential flamenco Madrid experience unfolds every night at La Cueva de Lola, a 17th-century brick cave tucked into La Latina, where guitar, song, and dance fuse in a single hour of raw emotion.
-Top-tier cantaores, bailaores, and guitarists perform inches from the audience, with the room seating 60 guests for the kind of flamenco night Madrid is famous for.
+A flamenco show in Madrid takes place every night at La Cueva de Lola, a 17th-century brick cave in La Latina, where guitar, song, and dance combine in a one-hour performance.
+Cantaores, bailaores, and guitarists perform near the audience in a room that seats 60 guests.

 Top flamenco shows in Madrid